easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### pytest-shard

 pytest plugin to support parallelism across multiple machines.
-Shards tests based on a hash of their test name enabling easy parallelism across machines, suitable for a wide variety of continuous integration services.
+Shards tests based on a hash of their test name enabling simple parallelism across machines, suitable for a wide variety of continuous integration services.
 Tests are split at the finest level of granularity, individual test cases, enabling parallelism even if all of your tests are in a single file (or even single parameterized test method).

 *homepage*: <https://github.com/AdamGleave/pytest-shard>